 According to Lehmann, “That is a bridge I am not ready to cross.”

 Watch a video about bone char featuring Mike Callicrate.
 For more information about Callicrate Cattle Co., call 785-332-3344.
-Mike Callicrate will be speaking at the 2018 Acres U.S.A.
+Mike Callicrate presented “Building a Healthy, Humane and Fair Food System” at the 2018 Acres U.S.A.
 Eco-Ag Conference & Trade Show in Louisville, Kentucky.